mailcow/mailcow-dockerized-docs/docs/manual-guides/mailcow-UI/u_e-mailcow_ui-notification-templates.en.md

-Mailcow uses the template engine [Jinja](https://jinja.palletsprojects.com/) for the notification mails.
+mailcow uses the template engine [Jinja](https://jinja.palletsprojects.com/) for the notification mails.
 Placeholders can be used to create dynamic content with these templates by replacing them with passed variables during execution.
 A documentation about the development of Jinja templates can be found [here](https://jinja.palletsprojects.com/en/3.1.x/templates/).

 The following variables can be used for the notification email templates: